 Must tasteflight on the caldera-edge terrace

-The first industrial winery built on Santorini (1947) — a multi-level cave cellar dug into the cliff above the old Athinios port, gravity-fed winemaking, a sun-deck terrace cantilevered out over the caldera.
-The Venetsanos family ran it until 2004; restored and reopened by the family's third generation in 2014.
-The wine is solid (the Assyrtiko and Nykteri are the orders); the architecture and the view are the reason to come.
+The first industrial winery built on Santorini (1947): a multi-level cave cellar dug into the cliff above the old Athinios port, gravity-fed winemaking, a sun-deck terrace cantilevered out over the caldera.
+The Venetsanos family ran it until 2004; the family's third generation restored and reopened it in 2014.
+The wine is solid (the Assyrtiko and Nykteri are the orders); the architecture and the view are why you come.
 Book a sundown flight.

 Caldera-edge terraceBuilt 1947 · restored 2014Sundown booking